Henk Mak van Dijk

-Indische essenties: On 13th of December 2015 another ‘Indisch’ show took place in Premiere Parterre: stories, songs and music from the Dutch East-Indies and Indonesia, with writer/storyteller Yvonne Keuls, actress and singer Gepke Witteveen and pianist Henk Mak van Dijk.
-Four other succesfull performances were given the next year in the same salon Premiere Parterre and also on the Tong Tong Fair in The Hague (29 May).
+Indische essenties: On 13th of December 2015 another ‘Indisch’ show took place in Salon Premiere Parterre: stories, songs and music from the Dutch East-Indies and Indonesia, with writer/storyteller Yvonne Keuls, actress and singer Gepke Witteveen and pianist Henk Mak van Dijk.
+The following year, other successful performances followed at the same venue and also at the Tong Tong Fair in The Hague (29th of May).